wixplosives/stylable.io/docs/getting-started/storybook-integration.md

 title: Storybook
 ---

-To integrate Stylable with Storybook, configure your Storybook webpack configuration and add the following snippet.
+To integrate Stylable with Storybook, you need to do two things:

-This snippet basically does two things:
+1. Exclude Stylable files (`*.st.css`) from all other existing CSS loaders.

-1. Excludes Stylable files (`*.st.css`) from all other existing CSS loaders
+2. Add `StylableWebpackPlugin` to the webpack configuration.

-2. Adds `StylableWebpackPlugin` to the webpack configuration
+Add the following snippit to your Storybook webpack configuration to get these two actions done:

 ```js
 const {